light-mode-image

 • name : Unique name to identify this trusted wallet provider.

 • authorizationEndpoint : URI scheme that will be used to invoke the wallet application.
-You can learn more about URI scheme selection logic here.
+More information on applying different URI schemes and the resulting user experience can be found in the workflow page.

 The authorizationEndpoint configured in the example above (mdoc-openid4vp://) is the default OID4VP scheme.
 While this is technically redundant, we chose to include this step to explain how to configure this endpoint for wallet application using different schemes.